 Yesterday I was at the Hay Festival and went to sessions about rewilding and permaculture.
 This was my first time at the festival, although I’ve been going to Hay-on-Wye’s second hand bookshops since I was young.
 The annual book festival is about ten days long and takes place in tents and covered walkways in a field outside of town.
 There is an official book shop and some stalls, but it’s mostly discussion sessions and talks.
 Some of these are plugging someone’s new book, but others are about other interesting topics.

 What does “mismanaged woodland” mean?
 It’s very like saying “a weed”.
 It all depends on what you’re hoping will grow.
-Gardeners complain about weeds and go to great lengths to eradicate them.
-But in other contexts, the very same plants … Continue reading

 I can’t remember when I first became aware of the Green Man – a figure of a human face made of or surrounded by leaves.
 I think my parents pointed them out in the 1980s, along with the similarity between fan-vaulted church ceilings (like Kings College Chapel) and the canopy of trees in the forest.
 They both seem to be medieval attempts to bring the wild wood that everyone knew into the sacred space of the church.
 For me, the Green Man is sometimes a personification of nature, but sometimes he is a symbol of mankind as part of nature and that’s another way of representing the idea of rewilding ourselves.

 The Black Wood of Rannoch is a thousand hectare area of ancient Caledonian Forest which has been continuously forested with native species for the last 10,000 years or so.
 People have harvested the trees in the past, but they’ve not been replaced by human replanting rather than natural regeneration, as is the case in the adjacent forests and most woodland across the island of Great Britain.